spicy-bear/image/README.md

 - python script still needs work, used more of the manual settings less baseline or stds
 - sluggish on phone

+-if you want to serve the file and use phone as a server/hotspot and access om controller, jsut run app.py and index.html from folder